When to Fertilize A Citrus Tree? Citrus is not the name of one particular tree species but a genus.

 When to Fertilize A Citrus Tree?

 Fertilize a citrus tree every 1-2 months during the growing season in spring and summer.
 Increase the gap between fertilization to every 2-3 months during fall and winter.
-Fertilize newly planted citrus trees only when they’re a year old.
-Also, fertilize older citrus trees once every three months only.
+Fertilize newly planted citrus trees only when they are a year old.
+Fertilize older citrus trees once every three months only.

-The right time to fertilize citrus trees in spring and summer during the growing season.
+The right time to fertilize citrus trees is in spring and summer during the growing season.

 However, the fertilization schedule primarily depends on the condition of your trees.